Christoph Dieckmann (writer): Biography

 Christoph Dieckmann was born in Rathenow, a small town in the flat lands to the west of Potsdam and Berlin.
-He was the middle of his parents' three sons.
+He was the middle child of three brothers.
 Hans-Joachim Dieckmann, his father, was a Lutheran pastor, a man of strong principle who never allowed himself or his family to be seduced by the party's "socialist" group-think.
 His mother, Annelies, was a teacher.
 He grew up in the Harz region, first in the little village Dingelstedt am Huy (west of Magdeburg) and later in Sangerhausen.
-His father nevertheless remained networked with Lutheran pastors in and around East Berlin.
-As a result of these contacts, when in 1990 Christoph Dieckmann, by this time an ambitious young journalist, needed to improve his English fast, he was tutored in the language by Herlind Kasner (born Herlind Jentzsch), a retired specialist English teacher at the East Berlin Missionary House.
-His teacher was married to the pastor Horst Kasner.
-The Kasners were the parents of Angela Merkel.
+His father remained networked with Lutheran pastors in and around East Berlin.
+As a result of these contacts, when in 1990 Christoph Dieckmann, by this time an ambitious young journalist, needed to improve his English fast, he was tutored by Herlind Kasner (born Herlind Jentzsch), a retired English teacher at the East Berlin Missionary House.
+His teacher and her husband, the pastor Horst Kasner, are the parents of Angela Merkel.

-As a teenager he was prevented from undertaking his school leaving exam (Abitur) which under other circumstances would have opened the way to university level education.
-When the family had lived in the little village of Dingelstedt am Huy the fact that the pastor's son never joined the Free German Youth ("Freie Deutsche Jugend" / Young Communists) or the "Ernst Thälmann Pioneer Organisation" was not an obvious problem.
+As a teenager, he was prevented from taking his school exit exam (Abitur), which was a prerequisite for university studies.
+When the family had lived in the little village of Dingelstedt am Huy the fact that the pastor's son never joined the Free German Youth ("Freie Deutsche Jugend" / Young Communists) or the "Ernst Thälmann Pioneer Organisation" was not an issue.
 "Christoph does not belong to the socialist youth association", his teacher had written to his mother, "but he never stands aside when it's a question of working together."
 Things were different when the family moved to Sangerhausen, which was (and is) a town, and where the party was evidently more omnipresent.
-The education officer at the school refused him permission to take part in the Abitur exams, regardless of recommendations submitted and the good marks achieved in class.
+The education officer at the school refused him permission to take part in the Abitur exams, despite positive recommendations and good grades.

-With no prospect of moving on to university, in 1972 Dieckmann therefore embarked on a traineeship at the Langenau film academy as a cine-projectionist.
-Shortly before he was due to sit the final exams he was expelled from the college in 1974 on "disciplinary grounds", however.
+With no prospect of moving on to university, in 1972 Dieckmann embarked on a traineeship at the Langenau film academy as a cine-projectionist.
+In 1974, shortly before he was due to sit for final exams, he was expelled from the college on "disciplinary grounds", however.
 The exam was postponed by a year, but he passed it in 1975.
 He then moved on to study theology at the Theological Seminar in Leipzig, where he remained till 1978.
 Between 1978 and 1981 he continued his studies at the "Sprachenkonvikt" / "Latin convictorium" in East Berlin.
 His room at this theological academy here gave him a good view over the wall which since August 1961 had separated the "Sprachenkonvikt" from the Ecclesiastical Academy at Berlin-Zehlendorf of which it had formerly been an affiliate.